turingschool/curriculum/source/projects/idea_box.markdown

 we're saving the same idea over and over again, but the basic functionality is working.

-Before we move on, remember to add `require 'yaml/store'` to the top of `idea.rb`.
+Before we move on, remember to add `require 'yaml/store'` to the top of the `idea.rb` file.

 ### Inspecting the database